wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/row-major-vs-column-major-vector.md

 z' = c20 * x + c21 * y + c22 * z
 ```

-The coefficients are accessed in sequential order which also means that we make a good use of the CPU cache mechanism (only 3 cache misses instead of 9 in our example).
-In conclusion we can say that from a programming point of view, implementing our point- or vector-matrix multiplication using a colum-major order convention might be better, performance wise, than the version using the row-major order convention.
-Practically though, we haven't been able to demonstrate that this was actually the case (when you compile your program using the optimisation flags -O, -O2 or -O3, the compiler can do the work for you by optimising loops over multi-dimensionals arrays) and we have been successfully using the row-major order version without any lose of performance compared to a version of the same code using a column-major order implementation.
+The coefficients are accessed in sequential order which also means that we make good use of the CPU cache mechanism (only 3 cache misses instead of 9 in our example).
+In conclusion, we can say that from a programming point of view, implementing our point- or vector-matrix multiplication using a column-major order convention might be better, performance-wise, than the version using the row-major order convention.
+Practically though, we haven't been able to demonstrate that this was the case (when you compile your program using the optimization flags -O, -O2 or -O3, the compiler can do the work for you by optimizing loops over multi-dimensional arrays) and we have been successfully using the row-major order version without any loss of performance compared to a version of the same code using a column-major order implementation.

 ```
 template<typename T>